khalidkohga/options-plan/static/jobdescription_secretary.md

 * Perform analysis work on outstanding contracts under review, reviewing literature, writing summaries
 * File any and all necessary forms whether online or using office fax machines to rectify any urgent situations for firm

+## Role

+* Manage relationship with firm extended network of business partners, accountants, staff
+* Be the gatekeeper and manage the flow of inbound calls and emails

 ## ETC